 Taken together, the four dimensions of Zachary’s thinking, field research and writing enable him to work across traditional scholarly, geographic and pop-culture boundaries.
 The future of the human is fundamentally the terrain I care most about, but because of path dependence — of thinking and practice — we can never break free of the past,” he says.
 “Yet radical leaps and disruptions are possible — and perhaps more likely — than ever.”

 Zachary is a professor of practice at Arizona State University in the School for the Future of Innovation in Society.
 Zachary joined ASU's faculty in 2010.
 Zachary, whose first name is Gregg, is also an affiliate faculty in both English and History at ASU, and teaches in the university's Barrett Honors College on the intersection of science, politics and culture.
 "Nuclear Weapons and the Making of Modern America," and "The Quest for Enhanced Consciousness: from the Greeks to Google" are two of his representative courses.
-In January 2020, Zachary plans to depart ASU and resume writing fulltime from his home in northern California, which he has maintained during his decade-long "sojourn" in the Arizona desert.
+In May 2020, Zachary plans to depart ASU and resume writing and relocate fulltime to his home in northern California.

 Zachary spent 13 years as a senior writer for The Wall Street Journal (1989 to 2001) and authored the Ping column on innovation for The New York Times from 2007 to 2008.
 He regularly contributes comments on current affairs to radio programs in the U.S., Britain and Africa.
 He has been interviewed by BBC, NPR's Marketplace, and Pacifica's KPFK (Los Angeles).
 He writes mini-essays for Spectrum magazine on engineering and society, and contributes occasionally to other publications.